U.S. History Lesson Plans and Resources

 The Cold War

 An 8th-grade unit from Core Knowledge.
-See also Hitting the Cold War from All the Angles for a similar unit from this same organization.
-Both lessons are in pdf format.
+See also Hitting the Cold War from All the Angles and The Cold War: Solving the Mystery of History with Voices on Vinyl for other units from unit from this same organization.

 The Formation of the Western Alliance 1948-1949